techstop/techstop/content/post/2019-02-04-android-webview.md

 {{< image src="/images/android-webview/android-webview-0.png" alt="Android WebView" width="100px" >}}
 {{< image src="/images/android-webview/android-webview-1.png" alt="Android WebView" width="100px" >}}

 The Android WebView allows your app to open web pages within your app.
 For this Android WebView example we will create an android webview app that loads a couple web pages.
 We will be adding some attributes like JavaScript to interact with page elements and a DownloadListener for downloading items from download links on web pages as well as a ProgressBar to show page loading progress.
-We will also request runtime storage permissions for our DownloadListener for android 6+.
+We will also request runtime storage write permissions for our DownloadListener for android 6+.

 <!--more-->